reubeno/brush/README.md

 Available for use and distribution under the [MIT license](LICENSE).

+### What's working?

+In short, quite a lot.
+Standard and extended control flow, word expansion, most frequently used builtin commands, pipelines, redirection, variables, etc. The plumbing for completion is present, along with support for common cases (e.g. file/dir completion, basic support for programmable completion such as used with git and other tools).

 ### Known limitations

 There's a lot that *is* working, but also non-trivial gaps in compatibility.
 Most notably: